deytenit/5a0a-bot/README.md

 # 5a0a - 2109.1 <soundrewrite>
 Python discord bot.

 **Since discord.py has been archived and probably will be deprecated.
-This repo will do the same.**
+This repo does the same.**

 ## Latest update